microsoft/lisa/docs/run_test/quick_run.rst

    authentications, for more information, please refer to :doc: `runbook reference <runbook>`.

-   Here, let’s choose ``Azure CLI`` for the setup.
+   Here, let's choose ``Azure CLI`` for the setup.
 You should see a page pop up and all your Azure subscriptions shown in console after running the following command.